-Our range acknowledges the downward trend observed in metro taxi relativity observed over the past decade.
+Our range acknowledges the downward trend observed in metro taxi relativity observed over the past decade which has since stabilised.

 The country taxi relativity has low exposure (fewer than 300 registrations per year) but has consistently been well below metro taxis.
 As such, we model the country taxi relativity to be 0.18 of the metro relativity for taxis.